-For example, take my home state of Maine.
-According to the most recent census data, men owned 54 percent of businesses in Maine and women owned 26 percent of businesses in the state (the remaining were co-owned).
-However, when you look at the receipts of these businesses, women-owned businesses lagged behind, capturing only 7 percent of receipts, compared to 78 percent of receipts earned by men-owned firms.
+For example, according to the most recent census data, men owned 57 percent of businesses in New Hampshire and women owned 27 percent of businesses in the state (the remaining were co-owned).
+However, when you look at the receipts of these businesses, women-owned businesses lagged behind, capturing only 11 percent of receipts, compared to 80 percent of receipts earned by men-owned firms.
 There is a similar trend occurring in states across the country.

 Clearly, women-owned firms are growing greater in numbers, but challenges persist in scaling their operations and garnering market share.